 Everyone In Montana Must Visit This Epic Hot Spring As Soon As Possible

 We’re pretty lucky in Montana.
 With 61 known hot springs in the Treasure State, you’re never too far from a good soak.
 You can enjoy the luxury of a resort or go off the grid for your hot springs experience, depending on what you’re looking for.
 But there’s one iconic place that most Montanans have heard of: Chico Hot Springs.
-Between the resort’s rich history, the comfortable accommodations and the possible ghosts, this hot springs in Montana absolutely belongs on your bucket list.
+Between the resort’s rich history, the comfortable accommodations and the possible ghosts, Chico Hot Springs in Montana absolutely belongs on your bucket list.

 Have you been to Chico Hot Springs in Montana?
 If so, we’d love to hear about your experience at this wondrous place!
 Learn more about this amazing hot springs in Montana at the Chico Hot Springs website.